SkyInkLearning/Azure_DevOps_yaml/README.md

 ```

-The build stage is going to install any nuget packages that are in the solution and run a build of the code.
+The build stage compiles the code and makes sure that the code runs without errors.
+It also resolves any project references and nuGet dependencies to make sure they are all available.
+If any errors appear this stage of the pipeline will fail and the rest of it wont run.

 ### Test: